Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Quantum critical properties

-We summarize our results for the critical exponents $\nu^{-1}$ and $x$ at the two-impurity pseudogap QCP CR2 in Table \ref{table:1}, where we have also included NRG values of the order-parameter critical exponent $\beta$ defined through $M(\Gamma_{0},T=0,h=0)\propto(\Gamma_{c}-\Gamma_{0})^{\beta}$ and the magnetic critical exponent $1/\delta$ defined through $M(\Gamma_{0}=\Gamma_{c},T=0,h) \propto |h|^{1/\delta}$, $h$ being an external field that couples solely to the staggered impurity spin (see plots in \cite{suppl}).
-These exponents take values different from those at the single-impurity pseudogap QCP CR1 \cite{Ingersent.Si.2002}, demonstrating that CR2 represents a distinct critical point.
-Moreover, they obey scaling relations $\delta^{-1}=(1-x)/(1+x)$ and $\nu^{-1}=(1-x)/2\beta$ expected to hold at an interacting critical point \cite{Ingersent.Si.2002}.
+We summarize our results for the critical exponents $\nu^{-1}$ and $x$ at the two-impurity pseudogap QCP CR2 in Table \ref{table:1}, where we have also included NRG values of the order-parameter critical exponent $\beta'$ defined through $M(\Gamma_{0},T=0,h=0)\propto(\Gamma_{c}-\Gamma_{0})^{\beta'}$ and the magnetic critical exponent $1/\delta$ defined through $M(\Gamma_{0}=\Gamma_{c},T=0,h) \propto |h|^{1/\delta}$, $h$ being an external field that couples solely to the staggered impurity spin (see Fig.\ \ref{fig:beta_delta} in Appendix \ref{sec:appendix4}).
+These exponents take values different from those at the single-impurity pseudogap QCP CR1 \cite{Ingersent.Si.2002}, demonstrating CR2 to be a distinct critical point.
+Moreover, they obey scaling relations $\delta^{-1}=(1-x)/(1+x)$ and $\nu^{-1}=(1-x)/2\beta'$ characteristic of an interacting critical point \cite{Ingersent.Si.2002}.